 While empathetic responses show that call center agents understand how someone feels, adding an apology can further validate their emotions.

-Incorporating positive empathy statements, such as "I can see why this situation would make you feel upset," followed by an apology, can create a sense of trust and support in the relationship.
+followed by an apology, can create a sense of trust and support in the relationship.

-Benefits of Using Empathy Statements Without Apologizing
+Benefits of Using Empathy Statements: How to Empathize Without Saying Sorry

 1. Improved Customer Relations Customers appreciate genuine empathy, and using empathy statements without saying sorry can build stronger relationships based on understanding and trust.